- Moodle 3 - All May 2019 courses have been generated on both Moodle 2 and Moodle 3...

-As part of the Summer 2019 upgrade, the previous Moodle 2.7 system has been retired and is available to you as an archive-server (moodlearchive.depauw.edu) so that your prior course content will be accessible for the usual two-year cycle.
-All Fall 2019 & Winter 2020 courses have now been generated exclusively on the Moodle 3.5 system.
-Your backups of prior courses from the current system may be restored to the Moodle 3.5 system in the usual manner.
+As part of the Summer 2019 upgrade, the previous Moodle 2.7 system has been retired and is available to you as an archive-server (https://moodlearchive.depauw.edu/) so that your prior course content will be accessible for the usual two-year cycle.
+All Fall 2019 and future courses have now been generated exclusively on the Moodle 3.5 system.
+Your backups of prior courses from the archive system may be restored to the Moodle 3.5 system in the usual manner.

 If you are new to Moodle 3.5, please note that, prior to the first day of an academic term, you will find that term's courses at the Dashboard, listed as Future Courses.

-Faculty: Please remember to make your course visible to students under Edit Settings / General / Course visibility.
+Faculty: Please remember to make your course visible to students from the front-page of your Moodle site gear-icon in the upper right corner, Edit Settings / General / Course visibility.

 Students: If you have forgotten your Moodle password, go here to reset it and you will receive information via your DePauw Google Mail.
 If you cannot access that mail account, go to the HelpDesk with your DePauw ID to reset your passwords.